marcusgreen/moodle-tool_skin/README.md

 such as modify how Moodle quiz questions appear.
 You can see his work at https://dynamiccourseware.org/.
 These skins will not work with the Mobile app as it uses a different way to manage output.

-Techers can cause the skin to be applied by adding a tag in the settings,e.g in the tags for a quiz.
+Teachers can cause the skin to be applied by adding a tag in the settings,e.g in the tags for a quiz.

 ## Installing via uploaded ZIP file ##